Japan court halts restart of two reactors in blow to nuclear sector

 A ruling on a similar injunction against a Kyushu Electric Power Co plant in southern Japan is scheduled for April 22.
 Kyushu Electric's Sendai station is "very close" to being approved for restart, an official at the regulator told Reuters last week.

-For Abe, resuming nuclear power - which supplied nearly one-third of Japan's electricity pre-Fukushima - is key to lifting the economy out of two decades of anemic growth.
+For Abe, resuming nuclear power - which supplied nearly one-third of Japan's electricity pre-Fukushima - is key to lifting the economy out of two decades of anaemic growth.

 Kansai Electric forecasts an annual loss of 161 billion yen ($1.33 billion) because of the cost of burning fossil fuels for power generation, bringing losses since Fukushima to 744 billion yen.
 It said it could not quantify the losses it may incur because of the court decision.